Born in Illinois, raised in Southern Indiana, and now living

 Styx keeps on rolling

-Richard Newman has spent the past eighteen years working
+Richard Newman has spent the past twenty years working

 to keep St. Louis' oldest literary magazine alive.
 It has not been an easy task.
 "Literature

 and poetry are never going to have a huge audience," concedes the 41-year-old

 editor of River Styx.
 "We're not in the checkout aisle of the grocery